CMS27/IP2019/README.md

 # IP2019

-This is a test folder for IntroProg2019 course
+This is the repository for the "Introduction to Programming 2019" course Clément Mazet-Sonilhac, Sciences Po Paris
-Remote change